ibm-cloud-docs/workload-protection/getting-started.md

 In architectures that are focused on container and microservices, you can use {{site.data.keyword.sysdigsecure_full}} to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions, and compliance from source to run.
 {: shortdesc}

+For more information about how an instance of {{site.data.keyword.sysdigsecure_full_notm}} can be integrated with {{site.data.keyword.compliance_short}} to run scans that validate your level of compliance, check out [Connecting Workload Protection](cloud.ibm.com/docs/security-compliance?topic=security-compliance-setup-workload-protection).
+{: tip}

 ## Before you begin